 Addiction has a powerful effect on the user and his or her loved ones.
 The lucky ones will catch the problem early, have it treated, and go on to live successful lives.
 But many, if not most, addicts will live in a state of denial for many years.
 They don’t want to admit they have a problem, even when it’s obvious to everyone around them.
 In fact, it is not until something drastic happens, such as a car accident, job loss, failed relationship, or life-threatening health condition, that an addict may admit to a serious substance abuse problem.
 For example, myaddiction.com cites research suggesting that alcohol is involved in one-third of all traffic accidents.
 Fortunately, recovery is possible for those who are willing to go through a professional detox and rehab program, usually supported by loved ones and family members.
-However, this opportunity for recovery may be jeopardized if the following obstacles are not addressed:
+However, this opportunity for recovery may be jeopardized if the following obstacles to recovery are not addressed.

 Obstacles to Recovery: Blaming Others

 Some addicts refuse to accept responsibility for their addiction.
 They blame spouses, bosses, and parents, among others, to avoid admitting their role in the problem.
 If this continues during recovery, the chance of success is slim and the chance for bigger obstacles to recovery are greater.
 An addict must be willing to admit a problem with substance addiction.
 It is only then that recovery can truly begin.

 Circumstances and routine play a big role in substance abuse.
 Often, the people the addict associates with and the activities in which he or she engages involve alcohol or drugs.
 Being around other users increases the likelihood that the addict will resume or continue the abuse.